Install Expo modules in an existing React Native project

 Excluding specific modules from autolinking

-If you need to exclude Expo modules you are not using, which were installed by other dependencies, you can use the expo.autolinking field in package.json:
+If you need to exclude native code from Expo modules you are not using, but were installed by other dependencies, you can use the expo.autolinking.exclude property in package.json:

 package.json